kgrai/kgrai/README.md

 - 👋 Hi, I’m Varun Rai
 - 👀 I’m interested in web and app development
-- 🌱 I’m currently pursuing computerscience engineering
+- 🌱 I’m currently pursuing computer science engineering
 - 📫 How to reach me    ig:@kg_rai    gmail:kgvarunrai@gmail.com

 <!---
 kgrai/kgrai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.